Reenakoudi/CV/README.md

 • Worked as an active member in the organising committee for tech festivals in the college.

-## Other qualifications
+## Achievements

 Cetification in ISEB-ISTQB foundation level.
-International Software Testing Qualifications Board(ISTQB) certified tester.

 ## Experience